Ashok0/HL2VREssentials/README.md

 ## Included Campaign Mods
 [**Nightmare House 1 Remake**](https://steamcommunity.com/workshop/filedetails/?id=481052291)

-If you wish to install Nightmare House 1 manually without using this Repack, perform the following step:
+If you wish to install Nightmare House 1 manually without using this Repack, perform the following steps:
 - Download Nixel's Gmod Workshop version of Nightmare House.
 Decompress it with Gmad and install it as a regular mod.
 - Download Nightmare House 2 and merge its "materials" and "models" folders with Nightmare House.
 - Mount Episode 1+2 in gameinfo.txt and copy Episode 1+2 to \Half-Life 2 VR\ with decompressed VPKs.